2023 is the year for your business to upskill in SEO

 It’s all equally important!

-Doing one or two minor things for the lists above won’t do anything for your search engine ranking.
+Doing one or two minor things from the lists above won’t do much for your search engine ranking.
 If you do enough of all three and keep putting in the effort, then the rewards will be great.

 This article is only a high-level summary of On-Page, Off-Page and Technical SEO.
-Each really is a career unto itself.
+Each really could be a career unto itself.
 Whether you’re going to hire an SEO specialist or do it yourself, you must understand all the different parts.